IABTechLab/uid2docs/docs/ref-info/ref-operators-public-private.md

 The Operator is the operational code of UID2&#8212;the code that turns an email into a raw UID2 or a UID2 token, and that a participant who is sharing uses to refresh decryption keys.

+### Salts

+The Operator service retrieves all available salts periodically.
+The avaiable salt values are changing every day (expired salts are removed and new salts added).
+A DII is mapped to the same raw UID2 regardless of who makes the request as the hashed value maps to a corresponding salt bucket ID.

+One salt bucket ID corresponds to one salt value.
+The core service holds the salt bucket ID, salt value, and timestamp mappings.
+The Operator does not save the salt values but it must use the salt to produce a raw UID2 from DII.
+Once the raw UID2 is created, the Operator returns only the salt bucket ID in the API response for tracking when the salt value expires.

 ## Public Operators

 A Public Operator, or Open Operator, is a UID2 Operator instance that is available to all relevant UID2 participants.
 Public Operators run publicly available instances of the Operator Service and make them available to participants.